onyudo/hairy-antler-distillery/checkout-notes.md

 ## Payment Method

 A properly formated sequence of numbers is required for this input field to pass validation.
-Only the following types and formats of Credit Cards will pass validation: Visa, MasterCard, American Express, Discover and Diners Club.
+Only the following types and formats of Credit Cards will pass validation: Visa, MasterCard, American Express and Discover.
 The numbers should be entered without any dashes or spaces.
 Below is a list of valid input entries for testing purposes only:

 - Visa (starts with 4) (13 or 16 digits):